Handpicked: The Best Wine Decanters for Every Occasion | Wine Enthusiast

 The decanter also brings the drama.
 “As you pour wine through the aerating spout on the Cascade Wine Decanter, it streams beautifully down the sides of the vessel,” writes Florence Fabricant in the New York Times.

-$69.00 Wine Enthusiast
+$69 Wine Enthusiast

-Best for Dramatic Display: WE Art Series Spiral Decanter
+WE Art Series Spiral Decanter

 Look, we think all of Wine Enthusiast’s decanters are gorgeous, but this one is especially eye-catching with its striking central spiral.
 The design isn’t all flash, though: The unique coil-like design aerates wine not once, but twice with a twisting flow.”